open-prophetdb/biomedgps-data/wandb/README.md

 ## Prepare Data

-Please refer to [graph_data](../graph_data/README.md) for more details about the data format.
+We assume that you have the following relation files: `formatted_drkg.tsv`, `unformatted_drkg.tsv`, `formatted_ctd.tsv`, `formatted_hsdn.tsv`, `formatted_custom.tsv`.
+If you don't have these files, please refer to [graph_data](../graph_data/KG_README.md) for more details about how to generate these files.
+You also can use your own relation files, please refer to [graph_data](../graph_data/README.md) for more details about the data format.

 > **[Additional]** If you want to use initial embeddings to improve the performance of the model, please refer to [embeddings](../embeddings/README.md) for generating initial embeddings.

 You can use the following commands to prepare the training/validation/test datasets.

 - Convert all data files into the hrt format, such as `formatted_drkg.tsv` to `formatted_drkg_hrt.tsv`